predmactechnologies/Support_PowerBI_CustomVisual/README.md

 # PowerBI Custom Visuals
 ## Forecast using Prophet
 Prophet is a forecasting procedure implemented in R and Python created by Facebook.
 It is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.

 For more details about the prophet model [click here](https://facebook.github.io/prophet/docs/quick_start.html#r-api).

-To download the visual without the logo, [click here](https://predmac.com/power-bi-custom-visual/)
+To download the visual without the logo, [click here](https://predmac.com/power-bi-custom-visual/).

 In this visual, we have included four different types of forecast.

-1.Forecast next 30 days using the past 90 days
+1. Forecast next 30 days using the past 90 days
 2. Forecast till the end of the current month
 3. Forecast next 4 quarters
 4. Forecast next 12 months